Welcome To The St. Lawrence Power and Equipment Museum

 The trustees of the historic Nevin Memorial Church in Lisbon have donated their church building to the St. Lawrence Power & Equipment Museum.
 Preparations are underway to disassemble and move the building to the Museum where it will be reconstructed and restored.
 The building was built 1855 and closed its doors in 2019.
 The church

-The St. Lawrence Power & Equipment Museum plans a big 2021 with three major events among several others.
-The Annual Spring Exhibition will be held June 11-13 and will feature the Gathering of the Orange, a national meeting of Allis Chalmers enthusiasts.
-The Civil War Weekend, held in conjunction with the St. Lawrence County Historical
+The St. Lawrence Power & Equipment Museum plans a big 2022 with three major events among several others.
+The Annual Spring Exhibition will be held June 11-12.
+The Civil War Weekend, held in conjunction with the St. Lawrence County Historical Association, will be at the Museum’s Ft.
+Tribute July 30-31.
+The Annual Old Fashioned Harvest

 The North Country has many excellent blacksmiths, and James Tiernan and Reg Chester have been talking with several.
 A Blacksmith Shop has long been on the list of facilities needed at the Museum.
 Envisioned is a 20 X 20 foot post and beam building, built in the style of the shops seen 50 to 100